scipy/scipy/doc/source/tutorial/stats.rst

   benefit over MC.
 * Use :class:`~stats.qmc.Sobol` if you need **exactly** :math:`2^m` points.
   You can ask for more points, but you must follow some rules.
-* :class:`~stats.qmc.Halton` allows to sample, and skip an arbitrary number of points.
+* :class:`~stats.qmc.Halton` allows to sample, or skip, an arbitrary number of points.
 * Never remove the first points of the sequence.
 It will destroy the properties.
 * Scrambling is always better.
-* If you use LHS based methods, you cannot add points without loosing the LHS properties.
+* If you use LHS based methods, you cannot add points without losing the LHS properties.
 (There are some methods to do so, but this is not implemented.)